cth06-Github/audioService/documentation/Technical-Documentation-8Aug.md

 In this link: https://github.com/vercel/next.js/discussions/41934#discussioncomment-8996669, it mentioned that
 > It’s worth mentioning there’s no browser behavior to prevent popstate (back or forward navigations), so there isn’t a way to add that to the router.

-Suggesting that routing in app router cannot listen for events, limiting the possibility of a solution to detect the back button.
+suggesting that routing in app router cannot listen for events, limiting the possibility of a solution to detect the back button.
 Listening for events in routing was available in page router.
 Reverting the code base to page router comes with certain considerations:
 * NextJS seems to suggest that page router is meant to be of the past and that people should use app router. (however, online says that page router are still getting new updates).
 Page router still exists to help with older apps using it.
 Thus in terms of looking ahead, it may be better to stick with app router
 * it's possible to use both page and app router.
 But utilising both routing methods does not sound seamleass: https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating#7-routing-between-pages-and-app

-Potentially, one can use the `use-router-with-events` package to allow the router in app router to manipulate with events. https://www.npmjs.com/package/use-router-with-events .
+Potentially, one can use the [`use-router-with-events`] (https://www.npmjs.com/package/use-router-with-events) package to allow the router in app router to manipulate with events.
 This method has not been tried, which one may consider. <br>

 It was also thought whether it is possible to do this instead: When users enter `/home` page, the code checks whether the microphone is still currently connected and has started recording.
 If it is still recording, stop the recorder.
 As microphone access is only coded in `/record` page, for `/home` page to access the microphone, the microphone Ref stored need to exist not just in `/record`, leading to the use of `useContext`.
-This method was attempted but failed, nonetheless the code for it can be found in `/frontend/src/app/(code-not-used)/microphone.tsx` under Attempt 2 part.
+This method was attempted but failed, nonetheless the code for it can be found in [`frontend/src/app/(code-not-used)/microphone.tsx`](frontend/src/app/(code-not-used)/microphone.tsx) under Attempt 2 part.

 ## Uploading at /upload page